Routz-Integreater/bulk_commands/README.md

 # Bulk commands

-Script to run bulk commands over SSH on a multitude of files
+Script to run bulk commands over SSH on a multitude of devices.
+Can either use a static command or commands, or a file that contains the commands to be executed.

-## Usage
+## Usage instructions

+The `bulk_commands` command should be run on the terminal and has the following usage:

 ```
 usage: bulk_commands [-h] [-c commands | -f command_file] [-m maxthreads] [-n] [-p] [-s filename] [-v] devices [devices ...]